Barry Allen: Fictional character biography

+Bartholomew Henry "Barry" Allen, the son of Henry and Nora Allen, was born on a stormy night on May 13.
+Always tardy, Barry was born two weeks late, the second of a set of twins.
+His sibling was declared stillborn, and his parents preferred not to tell him about it.
+Barry grew up feeling alone, as if something was missing, developing an interest in comics, especially his favorite superhero, the Flash.

 Barry Allen is a forensic chemist with a reputation for being very slow, and frequently late, which frustrates his fiancée, Iris West.
 One night, as he is working late on a new case, a lightning bolt strikes and shatters a case full of unspecified chemicals, drenching Barry, and temporarily knocking him out.
 As a result, Allen later finds that he can run at super-human speeds and possesses equally enhanced reflexes, senses, and healing.
 He later dons a red bodysuit, sporting a lightning bolt in the chest (reminiscent of the original Fawcett Comics Captain Marvel), dubs himself the Flash (after his childhood comic book hero, Jay Garrick), and becomes Central City's resident costumed crime fighter and protector.

 Central City University professor Ira West (Iris's adoptive father) designed Allen's costume and the ring which stores it while Allen is in his civilian identity.
 The ring can eject the compressed clothing when Allen needs it and suck it back in with the aid of a special gas that shrinks the suit.
-In addition, Allen invented the cosmic treadmill, a device that allowed for precise time travel and was used in many stories.
-Allen was warmly received by his superhero colleagues, so much so, that nearly all speedsters that come after him are often compared to him.
-Batman once said "Barry is the kind of man that I would've hoped to become if my parents had not been murdered."
+In addition, Allen invents the cosmic treadmill, a device that allows for precise time travel.
+Allen is warmly received by his superhero colleagues, so much so, that nearly all speedsters that come after him are often compared to him.
+Batman says "Barry is the kind of man that I would've hoped to become if my parents had not been murdered."